alexlatif/mvc/README.md

 ![version control](https://github.com/alexlatif/mvc/blob/main/img.jpg)

 Open-source version controlling for datasets and machine learning models.
-Tools like DVC are complex, this is pythonic and simple.
-Tools like Neptune are great, but f#%$ paying for ML infrastructure beyond compute.
+Tools like DVC are complex, tools like Neptune are great, but f#%$ paying for ML infrastructure beyond compute.
 This is open-source, simple and will cover everything you need to deploy robust and monitored machine learning models on the latest hardware by Google.

 ### Features:
 1. Save, version control and share datasets on Google Cloud Storage.